 As I mentioned above, my first skillet developed brown spots.

 It is not a Lodge or from another well-known manufacturer.
 The brand is Backyard Creations.
 It was inexpensive, but I love the pan.

 It is primarily my breakfast skillet for bacon and eggs.
-I worked with it and built up the seasoning enough, so it is relatively nonstick.
+I worked with it and tried to build up the seasoning, but I’m not sure I’ve been successful.
+Still, it is relatively nonstick.

 But as you can see, it still has brown spots.

 It started out black.
 Maybe it was painted as Lodge claims some companies do.
 I have no idea.

 I can’t explain why it has brown spots, but I’m satisfied with its performance.
 Still, I’m not sure I would recommend this skillet.